matias-ceau/scripts/docs/scripts/chezmoi_on_a_new_system.sh.md

 ### Notes

-Ensure that your system has `curl` and that you have an internet connection as the script fetches the installation script from the web.
-Review your chezmoi configuration before running the script to confirm it meets your needs.
+- Ensure that you replace `matias-ceau` in the script with your actual username if it's different.
+- This script assumes that there is an internet connection to download Chezmoi.
+- The script only configures Chezmoi; additional configuration steps for your dotfiles may be necessary after running this script.

 > **Critique:**
-> The script executes a command fetched via `curl` without any checksum verification or validation of the downloaded content.
-This approach may expose the system to security vulnerabilities, as it could execute malicious code if the endpoint is compromised.
-Consider verifying the integrity of the script or prompting users to review it before executing.
-Additionally, the script currently lacks error handling; implementing checks for successful command execution will enhance its robustness.
+>
+> The script lacks error handling, which could be crucial if the `curl` command fails (e.g., due to network issues).
+Consider checking the exit status of `curl` before proceeding with the initialization and application of the Chezmoi configuration.
+Additionally, it would be more user-friendly to include instructions or output that indicates the progress of the script.